nekosoftllc/crawler-detect/README.md

 ### `Detector`

 The `Detector` class is the default implementation of the `CrawlerDetect` interface.
-The `CrawlerDetect::newInstance` method creates a new instance of it and initializes with the URLs of the original data from the PHP library, with the links given above.
+The `CrawlerDetect::newInstance` method creates a new instance of it and initializes it with the URLs of the original data from the PHP library, with the links given above.

 Custom instances can pass specialized data providers that define their own data sources or even just directly take the